oracle-livelabs/security/accessgovernancee2e/who-has-access-towhat/who-has-access-towhat.md

   ![Access Governance Homepage](images/my-access-page-app.png)

+## Task 2: Review Who Has Access to What -  Enterprise Wide Access

-  5. On the Oracle Access Governance Console home page, from the navigation menu, select **Who has Access to What -> Enterprise Wide Access**
+  1. On the Oracle Access Governance Console home page, from the navigation menu, select **Who has Access to What -> Enterprise Wide Access**

   ![Access Governance Enterprise Access](images/enterprise-wide-access.png)

-  6. You can view the all the **Resources** present and the **Identities** that have access to those resources.
+  2. You can view the all the **Resources** present and the **Identities** that have access to those resources.

    ![Access Governance Enterprise Access](images/enterprise-page.png)

-  7. Click on the right corner dropdown to sort the resources by - resource name or resource type.
+  3. Click on the right corner dropdown to sort the resources by - resource name or resource type.

-  8. Beside the Resource, click on the **Show me the identities that have access** to view the user identities that have access to the particular resources.
+  4. Beside the Resource, click on the **Show me the identities that have access** to view the user identities that have access to the particular resources.

      ![Access Governance Homepage](images/view-identities.png)

-  9. To review all of the **user identity access**.
+  5. To review all of the **user identity access**.
 Click on **Show me all of the user's accessess**

       ![Access Governance Homepage](images/identity-details.png)